 The tragic events that occured on September 11, 2001, informally referred to as 9/11, will forever be ingrained in the minds of American citizens.
 I remember the first time I heard of the tragedy.
 I was sitting in homeroom in the sixth grade.
 The teacher informed us of the news and the room fell silent because no one could believe something this devastating had happened.
 I immediately thought about those lives that were lost and remembered saying that I couldn’t begin to imagine the grief that the families of the victims were going through.
-My mother expressed similar sentiments as and when she got home from work.
+My mother expressed similar sentiments when she got home from work.
 It was not until later that I received the full details regarding the attacks.
 Even then, it was still difficult to wrap my head around the idea that this actually happened.

 On the morning of Tuesday, 9/11, an American Airlines Boeing 767 purposefully flew into the World Trade Center in New York City.
 The impact killed hundreds of people and injured hundreds more.
 The explosion trapped a plethora of people on higher floors.
 Less than 20 minutes later, a second plane crashed into the World Trade Center and landed on the 60th floor.
 The world watched as a third plane plummeted into the Pentagon.
 The History Channel reported that “125 military personnel and civilians were killed in the Pentagon, along with all 64 people aboard the airliner.”